-Two key phrases to note from above: "when done correctly" and "brow specialist."
-Though eyelash tinting kits are, indeed, available to buy, there are definite risks involved when it comes to administering the treatment on your own—especially if you're completely new to the process.
+As the risks and side effects of lash tinting can be pretty bleak, it's best to leave this treatment up to the professionals.
+And yes, even though eyelash tinting kits are, indeed, available to buy, there are definite risks involved when it comes to administering the treatment on your own—especially if you're completely new to the process.

 "I don't recommend at-home lash tinting unless it is done by a trained and licensed professional," Beeler warns.
 In other words, if you're in the market to get your eyelashes tinted and are located in a state where the treatment is legal, definitely do your research.

 Though Beeler doesn't recommend using eyelash tinting kits at home (please, just leave it to the professionals), we were still curious to learn what particular eyelash tinting products he swears by and feels are the safest to use around the eye.